parkerjgit/Metaswarm/README.md

 Actionscript3
 ```

+## License

+This project is licensed under the MIT License - see the License.txt file for details

 ## Acknowledgments

 <!-- Definitions and scripts developed in the context of a project with [OPEN Architecture](www.openarch.com), currently under construction.
 Images copyright (c) 2016 OPEN Architecture. -->